[7 MIN READ]

-- Swedish Pain Services offers a range of services for patients including injection therapies, non-opioid mediations, addiction management, and pain management programs that integrate different types of physical and occupational therapies, pain education, behavioral medicine, and mind-body approaches to help patients decrease pain and improve their quality of life.
+Swedish Pain Services offers a range of services for patients, including injection therapies, non-opioid medications, addiction management, and pain management programs.

-News of the opioid epidemic has shed new light on additional strategies to more comprehensively help patient manage their pain and improve their function.
+News of the opioid epidemic has shed new light on additional strategies to more comprehensively help patients manage their pain and improve their function.
 These methods can be combined in customized ways to treat your specific pain problems.
-Steven Stanos, DO, medical director of Pain Management and Services for Swedish Health System, outlines the most common non-opioid ways to treat pain.
+Steven Stanos, D.O., medical director of Pain Services at Swedish, outlines the most common non-opioid ways to treat pain.

 These medicines can play different roles in a tailored comprehensive pain treatment plan.
-“When we treat a person with chronic pain, we focus not only pain score from ‘0-10’, but how pain has impacted one’s function, mood, quality of life and sleep,” Dr. Stanos says.
-“Different types of medications are used to target specific chemicals in the body that help to decrease pain, improve mood, and restore quality sleep.
-This targeted approach of using different medications at different mechanisms in the body can be described as rational polypharmacy.”
+“When we treat a person with chronic pain, we focus not only on pain score from zero to 10, but how pain has impacted one’s function, mood, quality of life and sleep,” Dr. Stanos says.
+“Different types of medications are used to target specific chemicals in the body that help to decrease pain, improve mood and restore quality sleep.
+This targeted approach of using different medications at different mechanisms in the body can be described as rational polypharmacy.

-“Fear, depression, anxiety, maladaptive thoughts, and other psychological factors significantly impact how we perceive and respond to pain,” says Dr. Stanos.
+“Fear, depression, anxiety, maladaptive thoughts and other psychological factors significantly impact how we perceive and respond to pain,” Dr. Stanos continues.
 “Many patients with chronic pain may also struggle with insomnia or poor quality of sleep.
-A comprehensive medication plan for chronic pain focuses on not only analgesia or reducing pain, but targeting medications to help improve psychosocial functioning and restorative sleep via various chemical and receptor targets in the body nervous system.”
+A comprehensive medication plan for chronic pain focuses on not only analgesia or reducing pain but targeting medications to help improve psychosocial functioning and restorative sleep via various chemical and receptor targets in the body's nervous system.”